-If you are like many Canadians, you’re getting less than six hours of sleep per night, that's simply not enough sleep!
-The cumulative health consequences of sleep deprivation are severe – including increased risk of hypertension, diabetes, obesity, depression, heart attack, and stroke1.
+If you are like many Canadians, you’re getting less than six hours of sleep per night, according to research, that's not enough.
+Data suggests that the cumulative health consequences of sleep deprivation are severe – including increased risk of hypertension, diabetes, obesity, depression, heart attack, and stroke1.
 Sleep deprivation negatively impacts the whole body, but as Dr. Adrian Owen explains, no one organ is as severely affected as the brain.

 Recent reports suggest that about 1 in 3 Canadians are chronically sleep deprived including adolescence and children, making Canada the 3rd most sleep deprived country on the planet!
 Not only is sleep deprivation having a devastating impact on our health, some report suggests that sleep deprivation is also costing the Canadian economy about $21.4 billion (USD) per year due to lost employee productivity.
 Sleep deprivation has long been associated with acute cognitive impairment; however, more recent findings suggest that both the acute and long-term health implications of sleep deprivation are even broader and more complex than initially believed.